Why is constrained neural language generation particularly challenging?: Problem Definitions

 Accounting for the distinction above, we divide the text generation problem into three categories: \textit{i) generic or free-text generation} which we present in Section \ref{generic_generation}, \textit{ii) conditional text generation} which we introduce in Section \ref{conditional_generation}, and \textit{iii) constrained text generation} which we outline in Section \ref{constrained_generation}.
 The focus of our work is on the particular problem of \textit{constrained} text-to-text generation, leaving aside text generation tasks from other types of inputs such as data-to-text generation or image-to-text generation which are \textit{conditional} in nature according to our definitions.

-\subsection{Generic / Free-Text Generation}
+\subsection{Generic/Free-Text Generation}

 The problem of generic text generation considers the intrinsic history of words generated until the current timestep in the sequence as context, and does not place any external user-defined conditions or constraints on the model output.
+We formally define it in what follows.